 Collaboration

 Playwrights Project collaborates with many organizations in San Diego County.
-We have created major programs with Anaheim Union High School District; Escondido Union High School District; San Diego City Library; San Diego City Schools; San Diego County Department of Health and Human Services; San Diego Youth and Community Services; and Sweetwater Union School District.
+We have created major programs with Anaheim Union High School District; Escondido Union High School District; San Diego City Library; San Diego Unified School District; San Diego County Department of Health and Human Services; San Diego Youth and Community Services; and Sweetwater Union School District.

 Board of Directors